rearn/wq8pw/README.md

 ## Description

 This application is URI Shortener application,  executed on wq8.pw (coming soon.)
-It is made by Flask + mongodb.
+It is made by nodejs + vue.js + express + mariadb.

 ## Licence